TimMikeladze/typescript-react-package-starter/README.md

 yarn publish
 ```

-#### Auto publish after Github Release
+#### 🤖 Auto publish after Github Release

 ❗Important note: in order to publish package to NPM you must add your token as a Github Action secret.
 Learn more on how to configure your repository and publish packages through Github Actions [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages).

-## PostCSS
+## 🎨 CSS & PostCSS

+Import CSS files works out of the box.
+Simply import your CSS files in your components and they will be bundled with your package.

 [tsup](https://github.com/egoist/tsup) supports PostCSS out of the box.
 Simply run `yarn add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
 Learn more how to configure PostCSS [here](https://tsup.egoist.dev/#css-support).

 Additionally consider using the [tsup](https://github.com/egoist/tsup) configuration option `injectStyle` to inject the CSS directly into your Javascript bundle instead of outputting a separate CSS file.

-## Built something using this starter-kit?
+## 🚀 Built something using this starter-kit?

 That's awesome!
 Feel free to add it to the list.

-- [next-auth-mui](https://github.com/TimMikeladze/next-auth-mui) - Sign-in dialog for NextAuth built with MUI and React.
+- 🔐 [next-auth-mui](https://github.com/TimMikeladze/next-auth-mui) - Sign-in dialog for NextAuth built with MUI and React.
 Detects configured OAuth and Email providers and renders buttons or input fields for each respectively.
 Fully themeable, extensible and customizable to support custom credential flows.
-- [next-upload](https://github.com/TimMikeladze/next-upload) - Turn-key solution for signed & secure file-uploads to an S3 compliant storage service such as R2, AWS, or Minio.
+- 🗃️ [next-upload](https://github.com/TimMikeladze/next-upload) - Turn-key solution for signed & secure file-uploads to an S3 compliant storage service such as R2, AWS, or Minio.
 Built for Next.js.